 The best bath bomb for you might be the one that smells the best.
 Otherwise, here is what we had in mind when we created each bath bomb:

-Japanese Blossoms - known for its rich anti-oxidant levels and soothing properties.
+Japanese Blossoms - known for their rich anti-oxidant levels and soothing properties.
 Rich in essential fatty acids, it repairs the skin's natural barriers to promote smooth, supple skin.

 Lemongrass - supports the immune system and packs an anti-bacterial punch.